Sandra Urrutia: Trajectory

 Between 2014 and 2016 she moved to the private sector as coordinator of regulation, legal management and competition for Telefónica Colombia.

 In 2016, she was legal advisor to the vice-ministry of connectivity and digitization of the ICT ministry during the mandate of Juan Manuel Santos, with David Luna being the minister and Juan Sebastián Rozo the vice-minister of his area.

 In 2019 she directed an investigation area of the Superintendence of Industry and Commerce.
 Later she was director of fiscal surveillance for the ICT sector in the Comptroller General of the Republic.

 Urrutia has been a professor of the master's degree and specialization in ICT Regulation and Management at the Externado University.

 Minister of Information Technologies and Communications

-She was appointed to lead the Ministry of Information and Communication Technologies (ICT) by President Gustavo Petro, she took office on September 5, 2022, twenty days after the start of the government and after the first scheduled appointment of Mery Gutiérrez could not performed due to a conflict of interest of the designee.
+She was appointed to lead the Ministry of Information and Communication Technologies (ICT) by President Gustavo Petro.
+She took office on September 5, 2022, twenty days after the start of the government and after the first scheduled appointment of Mery Gutiérrez could not be performed due to a conflict of interest of the designee.

-Urrutia came to form the cabinet as a political representation of the U Party to whom Petro offered the ministry in order to consolidate the party's support in parliament in the so-called "National Agreement" and after studying various curricula that were presented to her.
+Urrutia came to form the cabinet as a political representative of the U Party to whom Petro offered the ministry in order to consolidate the party's support in parliament in the so-called "National Agreement" and after studying various curricula that were presented to her.